nitinskunigal/SQL-Data-Warehouse-Project/README.md

 Due to siloed systems and lack of integrated reporting, the company struggles with generating unified insights on product performance, customer behavior, and sales trends.

-To address this, a **modern data warehouse** was built using the Medallion Architecture (Bronze, Silver, Gold) in SQL Server, enabling clean, integrated, and business-ready data for analytics.
+To address this, a **scalable data warehouse** was built using the Medallion Architecture (Bronze, Silver, Gold) in SQL Server, enabling clean, integrated, and business-ready data for analytics.

 ---